 The inner thigh tissue is sculpted (“coned”) to create a shapely breast reconstruction with excellent projection and a natural breast shape.
 Like the DIEP and SIEA flaps, it is transferred “free in the air” and its blood vessels are reconnected under the microscope to blood vessels in the chest to reestablish the circulation to the flap.
-Please see our Before And After Photo Gallery for examples of immediate and delayed breast reconstructions using the TUG flap.

 The size of the TUG flap is sometimes slightly smaller than tissue that can be taken from the lower abdominal region.
 For this reason, the inner thigh flap can create a natural breast size and shape that often matches the volume of a woman’s natural breast, particularly if she does not have excessively large or pendulous breasts.
 Should a woman desire to have a larger breast reconstruction than the volume of tissue is available from the inner thigh region, additional options are available to further contour or augment the TUG flap in the future.
 Please read on to learn about options to individualize the cosmetic result of a TUG flap reconstruction.